 Approval of the property manager or designee must be obtained prior to the sale of any university equipment to an outside agency or individual.
 The Inventory Removal Request (IRR) upload template must be submitted to Inventory Services.
 Approval must be granted prior to removal of equipment, solicitation for sale, or receipt of offers of sale.
 The following information for each item offered for sale must be provided on the template:

-departmental unit code – first four digits only of seven-digit unit code
+departmental unit code

+first four digits only of seven-digit unit code

 inventory number

 element number

+disposal reason

-disposal reason (use IRR upload template drop-down values only)
+use IRR upload template drop-down values only

-responsible person UT EID– contact information of the person most knowledgeable of the equipment
+responsible person UT EID

+contact information of the person most knowledgeable of the equipment

 Upon approval, the unit administrator conducts negotiations for the sale.
 Approval is only granted if the property manager or designee agrees that the price is reasonable.
-If the equipment is sold the university inventory plate must be removed.
-Additionally, documentation of proceeds received, e.g., a copy of the check, ACH wires, etc., must be forwarded to Inventory Services at INVdisposals@austin.utexas.edu.
-Proceeds may or may not be retained by the department depending on items funding source and planned use of funds.
+If the equipment is sold, the university inventory plate must be removed.
+Additionally, documentation of the proceeds received, e.g., a copy of the check, ACH wires, etc., must be forwarded to Inventory Services at INVdisposals@austin.utexas.edu.
+Proceeds may or may not be retained by the department depending on the item’s funding source and planned use of funds.

 2. Departmental Sale of Equipment with Estimated Value of $25,000 or More

-In addition to the requirements detailed in section A of this policy, sale of equipment with an estimated value of $25,000 or more requires that the property manager evaluate the request in conjunction with the associate vice president for finance, assistant vice president for procurement, contracts, and payment services, and senior vice president and chief financial officer.
+In addition to the requirements detailed in section A of this policy, sale of equipment with an estimated value of $25,000 or more requires that the property manager evaluate the request in conjunction with the associate vice president for finance, assistant vice president for procurement and payment services, and the senior vice president and chief financial officer.
 The decision is based on the condition of the equipment, the market value of similar or like equipment, and the potential to reap a higher dollar return than placing the property in a scheduled quarterly live auction through Surplus.

 In accordance with Board of Regents rule 80201, Section 4, sales expected to exceed $50,000 require chief financial officer approval and sales expected to exceed $100,000 require advance approval by The University of Texas System chancellor and approval by the Board of Regents through the Consent Agenda.

-Department must submit an Inventory Removal Request (25K+) Form by email to Inventory Services to begin the review process.
+The department must submit an Inventory Removal Request (25K+) Form by email to Inventory Services to begin the review process.

 3. International Sales - Exports Controls

 For international sales of equipment, the equipment disposal should first be approved by the Office of Sponsored Projects export controls officer.
 This approval is coordinated on the department’s behalf by the Inventory Service’s finance manager.
 Notify Inventory Services at INVdisposals@austin.utexas.edu of any planned international sales or donations prior to execution or submission of an IRR upload template.
-Sales requiring export controls prior approval include:
+Sales requiring prior approval of the export controls officer include:

 sales to individuals, companies, or universities in foreign counties